-How to Factory Reset MacBook Air and Leave No Traces of Your Personal Data
+How To Wipe a Macbook [2024]

 - Follow the onscreen instructions, then click Restart.

-If you are selling your MacBook Air or giving it to someone, ignore the Setup Assistant.
+If you are selling your MacBook or giving it to someone, ignore the Setup Assistant.
 Just press and hold the power button until your Mac shuts down.
 It should remain in an out-of-the-box state.

-How to Factory Reset MacBook Air Running macOS Big Sur or Earlier Versions
+How to Factory Reset MacBook Running macOS Big Sur or Earlier Versions

-In case your MacBook Air is still running on macOS Big Sur or earlier versions, you can factory reset by using Disk Utility.
+In case your MacBook is still running on macOS Big Sur or earlier versions, you can factory reset by using Disk Utility.
 Follow the steps below to do so.

-- Restart your MacBook Air into Recovery Mode by immediately pressing and holding Command + R.
+- Restart your MacBook into Recovery Mode by immediately pressing and holding Command + R.

 - Enter your admin password.